YutamaKotaro/eslint-plugin-dependencies-relation/README.md

 }
 ```

-In addition, if you'd like to ignore testing directories from this plugin.
+In addition, if you'd like to ignore test directories from this plugin.
-It's better to use [ignorePatterns](https://eslint.org/docs/user-guide/configuring/ignoring-code#ignorepatterns-in-config-files) like this.
+It's better to use [ignorePatterns](https://eslint.org/docs/user-guide/configuring/ignoring-code#ignorepatterns-in-config-files) like below.

-Note: At default, *.spec.js(ts) or *.test.js(ts) file will be ignored by this plugin.
+Note: At default, `*.spec.*` or `*.test.*` file will be ignored by this plugin.

 ```json
 {